Give That Wolf a Banana

-"Give That Wolf a Banana" is a song by British-Norwegian pop duo Subwoolfer, released as a single on 10 January 2022.
+"Give That Wolf a Banana" is the debut song by British-Norwegian pop duo Subwoolfer, released as a single on 10 January 2022.
 It represented Norway in the Eurovision Song Contest 2022 in Turin, Italy after winning Melodi Grand Prix 2022, Norway's national final.
 The single reached number four in Norway.

 Eurovision Song Contest

 Melodi Grand Prix 2022

 About one week after the Eurovision Song Contest 2021, NRK officially opened for songwriters to submit entries for Melodi Grand Prix 2022.
 The submission window was set to close on 15 August 2021, but was later extended to 15 September 2021.
 The competition was open to all songwriters, and each songwriter could submit up to three songs.
 Each song should have had at least one Norwegian contributor, in order to "prioritize and promote the Norwegian music scene".
 In addition to the open submission, NRK also looked for possible entries through targeted search and direct dialogue with the Norwegian music industry.
 In late November 2021, it was reported that 21 entries had been selected to take part in the contest.
 Originally, the lineup of participating artists was scheduled to be revealed on 6 January 2022, and their entries at a later time; however, it was later decided they would be announced together on 10 January.

 The song would be one of five pre-qualified entrants to be in the final.
 The final would take place on 19 February 2022.
 The song would move on to the Gold Final, along with three others.
 The song would make it into the top two to move on to the Gold Duel.
 The song would eventually win the Gold Duel, and as a result, represented Norway in the Eurovision Song Contest 2022.